Onoghoemmanuel/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Sets the mode of the file
+Write a script that changes the owner of the